What is SageGlass?

 SageGlass is not privacy glass.
 It provides some privacy since it transmits less than 1 percent of the visible light in its darkest state.
 SageGlass uses switchable technology so it can be tinted or cleared, easily.
 When the glass is fully tinted on a sunny day, it’s nearly impossible to see through the glass from the outside.
 But since SageGlass windows and skylights are intended to preserve outdoor views, they don’t provide 100 percent privacy in any state.

 What shapes are available?

 We offer rectangles, squares, parallelograms, trapezoids and triangles.
 We are continuing to expand our product line, however, so email or call our Architectural Solutions group to explore the availability of a particular shape.

 Do SageGlass windows and skylights help me get LEED credits?

-Yes, SageGlass can help your project earn up to thirty-seven LEED credits in five categories.
+Yes, SageGlass can help your project earn up LEED credits in several categories.

 Where has SageGlass been installed?

 We have completed over 700 installations since our first commercial project in a hospital in California in 2003.
 Our glass has been installed in healthcare facilities, offices, schools and homes since 2003.
 We have projects throughout the United States, Europe and elsewhere.
 See our portfolio for examples.

 Yes, the SageGlass coating has a low-e surface, so it provides all of the advantages of a spectrally selective low-e product (even in its clear, untinted state).
 Low-e coatings help keep heat in when it’s cold outside, and keep it out when it’s hot.